acasamitjana/sreg/README.md

 ## Code updates

 22 September 2021:
+- Update to python 3.8.11 and scipy library to use open source linear programming packages.

+21 September 2021:
 - Initial commit

-22 September 2021:
-- Update to python 3.8.11 and scipy library to use open source linear programming packages.

 ## Citation